foundry-rs/book/src/reference/forge-std/assertionError.md

 ### Description

-The error when an assertion fails.
+The internal Solidity error when an `assert` fails.